Bellingham Virtual Learning

 Through Bellingham Virtual Learning (BVL), students learn independently through an online curriculum with support from Bellingham Public Schools teachers and other staff.

-BVL may be a good fit for students that respond well to independent, self-paced learning or families that have health concerns returning to in-person instruction during COVID.
+BVL may be a good fit for students that respond well to independent, self-paced learning.

 Students enrolled in Bellingham Virtual Learning have access to Bellingham Public Schools’ resources and support as well as their neighborhood school events, extracurricular activities, clubs and athletics.
 Like all students in our district, BVL students have a district-issued laptop or other device to use for online classes.